About the Program

 Alan Hammond, Associate Professor.

-Haiyan Huang, Associate Professor.
+Haiyan Huang, Professor.
 Applied statistics, functional genomics, translational bioinformatics, high dimensional and integrative genomic/genetic data analysis, network modeling, hierarchical multi-lable classification.

 Michael I. Jordan, Professor.
 Computer science, artificial intelligence, bioinformatics, statistics, machine learning, electrical engineering, applied statistics, optimization.

 Michael J. Klass, Professor.
 Statistics, mathematics, probability theory, combinatorics independent random variables, iterated logarithm, tail probabilities, functions of sums.

 Jon Mcauliffe, Adjunct Professor.
 Bioinformatics, machine learning, nonparametrics, convex optimization, statistical computing, prediction, supervised learning.

 Rasmus Nielsen, Professor.
 Statistical and computational aspects of evolutionary theory and genetics.